 Check References Carefully

 Check references and portfolio of finished projects.
-If it’s possible, try to arrange calling client references or a visit to a project site where the contractor completed a work similar to the type of project you are about to embark on.
+If it’s possible, try to arrange calling client references or a visit to a project site where the contractor completed work similar to the type of project you are about to embark on.
 This ensures your contractor has a good track record.
 Remember that it’s best to see projects that have been completed a year or more to see proof of superior craftsmanship.

 Greater Pacific Construction is a full service general contracting company based in Tustin and Irvine in Orange County.
 Contact us today or call us at (800) 469-1922 to help you get starting with your residential project.